Gopika-Krishnan/Gopika-Krishnan/README.md

 ### Hello there, I am Gopika! :bird:

-I am an undergraduate student at NYU Abu Dhabi, passionate about data science and machine learning.
-I am majoring in Computer Science with minors in Applied Math and Sound and Music Computing.
-I find data science incredibly interesting because it enables you to transform loads of data into invaluable information and insights.
-That journey of transformation can be challenging in nature; to explore different techniques and analyses, to solve a puzzle, but that is what makes it all the more exciting! ✨
+Hello there!
+I am a researcher holding a Bachelor's degree from New York University, Abu Dhabi, where I majored in Computer Science and minored in Applied Math and Interactive Media.
+My interests lie at the intersection of technology and music, specifically in the realm of music information retrieval, with a keen interest in machine learning applications.
+I am particularly enthusiastic about exploring how data science and machine learning can unravel the intricate tapestry of cultural evolution, artistic practices, and geographical adaptations within music.
+My focus extends to preserving and advancing traditional musical practices, notably in Carnatic and Maqam music systems, through the development of innovative technological tools.

-- 🔭 I’m currently working on <b>Pop Culture Data and trying to understand the nature of its different sectors</b>
+- 🔭 I’m currently working on <b>Pop Culture Data and trying to study the evolution of different musical styles that constitute it</b>
 - 💬 Ask me about anything, I'm happy to help!

 <br />